T-Welsh/Toms-Components/_INC/Headers/girder-navbar/girder-navbar.readme.md

-# Girder Navbar Component
+# Girder Navbar Component v1.0.0
-A simple header that includes a social banner, logo, and nav-links.

 The Relevent social media icons and contact info will display automatically if a link is provided.
 Supported social media: